AmadeusITGroup/HttpSessionReplacer/README.md

 Expiration is not tracked directly on the session key itself since this would mean the session data would no longer be available.
-Instead a special session expires key is used.
-In our example the expires key is:
+Instead, a special session expiration key is used.
+In our example the expiration key is:

 ```redis
 SETEX com.amadeus.session:expire:webapp-namespace:{33fdd1b6-b496-4b33-9f7d-df96679d32fe} 1800 ""
 ```

-When a session expires key expires, the keyspace notification triggers a lookup of the actual session and if it exists the deletion and clean-up of the session starts.
+When this key expires, a keyspace notification event triggers a lookup for the actual session and if it exists the session removal starts.

 One problem with relying on Redis expiration exclusively is that Redis makes no guarantee of when the expired event will be fired if the key has not been accessed.
 Specifically the background task that Redis uses to clean up expired keys is a low priority task and may not trigger the key expiration.
 For additional details see the [Timing of expired events](http://redis.io/topics/notifications) section in the Redis documentation.

 ##### Missed expire events